Urbanbot001/Urbanbot001/README.md

  - **HTML**: Proficient in semantic HTML, ensuring websites are accessible and SEO-friendly.
  - **CSS**: Skilled in CSS3, including Flexbox, Grid, and animations to create responsive and aesthetically pleasing layouts.
  - **JavaScript**: Experienced in vanilla JavaScript and familiar with modern ES6+ features.
- - **React**: Currently learning React to build dynamic and interactive web applications.
+ - **React**:Experienced in React to build dynamic and interactive web applications.

 ### Tools & Platforms